klueless-project-management/project-management/501-manage-ICT-projects/assessment-part2.md

 - Basic search capability
 - Add/remove product from shopping cart
 - Place order

+Staff features

 - Refresh the product catalogue daily
-- Staff can see orders
+- Can see list of orders

 #### Wants